-Principles of governing production, price relationships, and income distribution and their application to selected problems.
+Principles of Microeconomics Principles of governing production, price relationships, and income distribution and their application to selected problems.

-ECON 296 Available: fall & Spring 3 Cr Hrs International Economics
+ECON 296 Available: fall International Economics

 Study of the principles and practices of international trade including the historical and economic background of foreign trade tariffs, foreign exchange, international finance, international balance of payments, and contemporary problems and policies in the field of foreign trade.
 Prerequisite: ECON 201 and 202.